Aadit-Bhojgi/Item-Catalog/README.md

 # Google Authentication Services
 You need to supply a client_secrets.json file.
 You can create an application to use Google's OAuth service at <a href="https://console.developers.google.com.">`https://console.developers.google.com`</a>
+and add your Client Id to `login.html` for Google LogIn.

 # Facebook Authentication Services
 Just like Before, you need to supply a fb_client_secrets.json file.
 You can create an application to use